IBM/maximo-labs/MkDocs/apm_8.7/docs/setup_watson_studio.md

 # Setup Watson Studio

 In this exercise you will setup and configure Watson Studio to use the Health and Predict notebook templates.
-The templates can be used for detecting anomalies and predicitng failures of assets and for other purposes using Health and Predict and Utilities.
+The templates can be used for detecting anomalies and predicting asset failures of assets and for other purposes using Health and Predict - Utilities.

 - [Get URL and User credentials](#get-credentials) to access Watson Studio.
 - [Create a project](#create-project) and add the setup notebook to your project in Watson Studio.